tmathers/ctrader/Readme.md

 - After buying, calculate the price difference since buying every second
 - If the percent gained is more than `MAX_GAIN_PERCENT`, then sell `QUANTITY`
 - Or if the percent lost is more than `MAX_LOSS_PERCENT`, then sell `QUANTITY`

+## Limitations
+- The script writes to a file called `streams.db` which keeps track of the price data.
+At present, it does not get cleaned out, so if you keep running the script it will eventually consume all your disk space.
+So just delete the file every so often if you are running the script for a while.
+- The script will only sell after it buys, and it will only sell the same amount of coin as it buys, as defined in config.py.
+- The script doesn't keep track of buys and sells between runs - this is a future development
+- The script doesn't yet keep track of cumulative gains or losses, or check that you have enough coin in your wallet before buying.

 ## References
 - Python Connector: https://binance-connector.readthedocs.io/en/stable/